arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

    - Top 5 best-selling pizzas
    - Bottom 5 lowest-selling pizzas

-5. Data Integration with Excel: Connected Excel to SQL Server and imported the processed dataset for interactive reporting and visualization.
+_5. Data Integration with Excel:_ Connected Excel to SQL Server and imported the processed dataset for interactive reporting and visualization.

-6. Dashboard Development: Built an interactive dashboard in Excel using Pivot Tables, charts, and slicers to enable dynamic filtering and exploration of sales performance.
+_6. Dashboard Development: _ Built an interactive dashboard in Excel using Pivot Tables, charts, and slicers to enable dynamic filtering and exploration of sales performance.

-7. Insight Generation: Interpreted results to identify ordering patterns, customer preferences, product performance, and peak demand periods to support business decision-making.
+_7. Insight Generation: _ Interpreted results to identify ordering patterns, customer preferences, product performance, and peak demand periods to support business decision-making.

-8. Reporting & Documentation: Documented the analysis workflow and dashboard outputs to create a reusable portfolio project demonstrating SQL and business analytics skills.
+_8. Reporting & Documentation:_ Documented the analysis workflow and dashboard outputs to create a reusable portfolio project demonstrating SQL and business analytics skills.

 📈 **Key Performance Indicators (KPIs)**